idant1111/healthcare-doc-analysis/README.md

 ### Amazon S3

+The application is fully compatible with Amazon S3 static website hosting.
+It uses HashRouter for client-side routing, which works well with S3's static hosting capabilities.

 See [s3-deployment-guide.md](./s3-deployment-guide.md) for detailed instructions on deploying to Amazon S3.

+If you encounter any issues during deployment, refer to the [S3 troubleshooting guide](./s3-troubleshooting.md) for solutions to common problems.

+### AWS CloudFormation

+For a more automated deployment process, you can use the included CloudFormation template to provision and configure all necessary AWS resources.

+See [cloudformation-deployment-guide.md](./cloudformation-deployment-guide.md) for detailed instructions on deploying with CloudFormation.

 ### GitHub Pages

+The application can also be deployed to GitHub Pages.
+The build process automatically detects GitHub Pages deployment and configures the base path accordingly.

 See [github-pages-deployment-guide.md](./github-pages-deployment-guide.md) for detailed instructions on deploying to GitHub Pages.